treasure-data/td-ios-sdk/README.md

 - When closing the application

 The sent events is going to be buffered for a few minutes before they get imported into Treasure Data storage.

+In tvOS, cache storage is stored in cache directory which can be purged at any time.
+It is highly recommended to call upload events APIs as requently as possible to prevent loss of data.

 ### Retry uploading and deduplication